Building a budget

 Tip

-It can be helpful to use a spreadsheet tool on your computer to keep track of all your information.
+It can be helpful to use a spreadsheet tool on your phone or computer to keep track of all your information.
+Why not download the one above for free?

 Write down how much money you have coming in each month, including: